hwengineer/rf_linkbudget/docs/rfResult.rst

 As we already saw, one of the plotting commands is called **plot_chain**.
 With this plot we see all the data-chain at a specific input frequency and at a specific power.
-This is a good view to analyse a system by scrolling through all the states and obserse the hole componente chain.
+This is a good view to analyse a system by scrolling through all the states and observe the hole component chain.

 .. automethod:: rf_linkbudget.simResult.plot_chain